pawelmuller/misnomer/README.md

 Because the interpreter will be written in Python:
 - the integer will derive its unlimited precision and the float will have precision equal to the C double on your machine
-- the recursion limit will default to 1000
+- the recursion limit will default to less than 1000: 900 should be a safe number
 - source code reader class will not handle line endings explicitly, since it's provided by [`io.TextIOWrapper`](https://docs.python.org/3.10/library/io.html?highlight=textiowrapper#io.TextIOWrapper)